-- Wichita-Sedgwick County ITS Architecture Executive Summary, - Wichita-Sedgwick County ITS Architecture Document, - Wichita-Sedgwick County ITS Architecture Implementation Plan, - Wichita-Sedgwick County ITS Architecture Maintenance Plan, - Wichita-Sedgwick County ITS Architecture Communications Plan, - Wichita-Sedgwick County ITS Architecture Website and - Wichita-Sedgwick County ITS Architecture Database (a Turbo Architecture and Microsoft Access database).
+- Wichita Area Regional ITS Architecture Executive Summary, - Wichita Area Regional ITS Architecture Document, - Wichita Area Regional ITS Architecture Implementation Plan, - Wichita Area Regional ITS Architecture Maintenance Plan, - Wichita Area Regional ITS Architecture Communications Plan, - Wichita Area Regional ITS Architecture Website and - Wichita Area Regional ITS Architecture Database (a Turbo Architecture and Microsoft Access database).

 USDOT's Final Rule/ Final Policy requires that, at a minimum, an ITS architecture shall include nine components.
-The Wichita-Sedgwick County ITS Architecture contains:
+The Wichita Area Regional ITS Architecture contains:

-- Description of the region in the Wichita-Sedgwick County ITS Architecture Document, - Identification of the participating agencies and stakeholders in the Wichita-Sedgwick County ITS Architecture Document, - An operational concept that identifies roles and responsibilities of stakeholders in the Wichita-Sedgwick County ITS Architecture, - Any agreements required for operations in the Wichita-Sedgwick County ITS Architecture Implementation Plan, - System functional requirements (high level) in the Wichita-Sedgwick County ITS Architecture Document, - Interface requirements and information exchanges with planned and existing systems and subsystems in the Wichita-Sedgwick County ITS Architecture Document, - Identification of ITS standards supporting regional and national interoperability in the Wichita-Sedgwick County ITS Architecture Implementation Plan, - Sequence of projects required for implementation in the Wichita-Sedgwick County ITS Architecture Implementation Plan, and - Procedures and responsibilities for maintaining the architecture in the Wichita-Sedgwick County ITS Architecture Maintenance Plan.
+- Description of the region in the Wichita Area Regional ITS Architecture Document, - Identification of the participating agencies and stakeholders in the Wichita Area Regional ITS Architecture Document, - An operational concept that identifies roles and responsibilities of stakeholders in the Wichita Area Regional ITS Architecture, - Any agreements required for operations in the Wichita Area Regional ITS Architecture Implementation Plan, - System functional requirements (high level) in the Wichita Area Regional ITS Architecture Document, - Interface requirements and information exchanges with planned and existing systems and subsystems in the Wichita Area Regional ITS Architecture Document, - Identification of ITS standards supporting regional and national interoperability in the Wichita Area Regional ITS Architecture Implementation Plan, - Sequence of projects required for implementation in the Wichita Area Regional ITS Architecture Implementation Plan, and - Procedures and responsibilities for maintaining the architecture in the Wichita Area Regional ITS Architecture Maintenance Plan.

-Some components of the Wichita-Sedgwick County ITS Architecture may require more frequent updates than others, but the entire architecture will need a periodic review for consistency with the vision and goals of the Wichita-Sedgwick regional area stakeholders.
+Some components of the Wichita Area Regional ITS Architecture may require more frequent updates than others, but the entire architecture will need a periodic review for consistency with the vision and goals of the Wichita regional area stakeholders.

 The key components of the architecture are stored in a Microsoft Access database that was created and can be revised with Turbo ArchitectureTM.
-The initial version of the Wichita-Sedgwick County ITS Architecture was developed using version 3.0 of Turbo ArchitectureTM so the following information is contained in the database and should be maintained in the Turbo ArchitectureTM databases:
+The initial version of the Wichita Area Regional ITS Architecture was developed using version 3.0 of Turbo ArchitectureTM.
+Subsequently, with this version 1.1 of the Wichita Area Regional ITS Architecture, version 3.1 of the Turbo ArchitectureTM tool was used and the architecture was brought up to the version 5.1 definition of the National ITS Architecture.
+The following information is contained in the database and should be maintained in the Turbo ArchitectureTM databases:

 - Description of the region,

-- List of ITS stakeholders.
+- List of ITS stakeholders,

 - Operational concepts,

 - Inventory of ITS elements and services,

 - Inventory of ITS services and the elements involved in them,

 - Functional Requirements of each element,

 - Interfaces between elements (interconnects and architecture flows),

 - Applicable ITS standards, and

 - List of agreements.

 The architecture diagrams and reports can be produced directly from Turbo ArchitectureTM.
+The descriptions of the market package instances are in the comment field for Turbo Architecture.
+It is important to extract the market package instance descriptions from the comment field and not the description field.
 The diagrams and reports are by-products of the architecture database and can be generated when needed.
 A companion website that contains the functional requirements and operational concepts is currently found at www.iteris.com/wichitaarchitecture.